Deekshitha-kn/microservices/README.md

 # microservices
-only for reference to the course
+Only for conduira not for any other purpose, for course to get completed.